 Brain Fog can occur due to varying factors.
 In general, lifestyle-related or side effects of medication can result in fuzzy thinking.
-According to a study by New York Medical College Valhalla, symptoms are “an interaction of physiological, cognitive, and perceptual factors.”
+According to a New York Medical College Valhalla study, symptoms are “an interaction of physiological, cognitive, and perceptual factors.”
 Therefore, inflammation and hormonal imbalances can contribute to it as well.

 Other than these factors, additional contributory factors include:

 - Nutritional deficiencies: An unhealthy diet (low fat, high on sugar) can disturb the body’s blood sugar level and cause brain fog, exhaustion, mood swings and impaired judgment.
 The brain needs high levels of vitamin B12, magnesium and amino acids to function properly.